 The enormous cabin is eerily quiet.

-Cargo capacity is generous, weakening the case for the Yukon XL.
+Cargo capacity is generous, weakening the case for the even larger Yukon XL.

 It's a big step to get into the Yukon, and the tall hood cuts forward visibility.